techidaily/site-ai-video-editing/source/_posts/new-tiktok-video-aspect-ratio-for-2024.md

 This leads us towards a discussion of how the platform works and, more specifically, how to create a video with the correct TikTok aspect ratios to gain popularity.
 This article covers essential tips about video size ratio and other little tricks to make your videos better.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/1713966243740-new-youtube-zoom-to-fill-is-a-great-feature-for-viewing-things-in-depth-this-article-answers-all-questions-about-fixing-youtube-zoom-to-fill-not-working-on-/"><u>New YouTube Zoom to Fill Is a Great Feature for Viewing Things in Depth.
-This Article Answers All Questions About Fixing YouTube Zoom to Fill Not Working on Your Device for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-let-us-help-you-with-something-that-you-might-not-know-have-you-ever-worked-with-mov-file-format-before-or-do-you-know-what-that-is-lets-talk-about-it-f/"><u>New Let Us Help You with Something that You Might Not Know.
-Have You Ever Worked with MOV File Format Before?
-Or Do You Know What that Is?
-Lets Talk About It for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-how-to-polish-your-music-video-edits-using-filmora/"><u>Updated 2024 Approved How To Polish Your Music Video Edits Using Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2-methods-to-crop-video-in-vlc-for-2024/"><u>Updated 2 Methods to Crop Video in VLC for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-how-can-you-diy-vhs-overlay-in-after-effects/"><u>New 2024 Approved How Can You DIY VHS Overlay in After Effects?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-powerpoint-supported-video-format-and-advanced-user-tips/"><u>Updated Powerpoint Supported Video Format and Advanced User Tips</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-overview-of-best-luts-for-vlog/"><u>New 2024 Approved Overview of Best LUTs for Vlog</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963649898-updated-if-you-do-not-know-how-to-quicktime-trim-video-clips-you-are-in-the-right-place-we-have-provided-information-that-will-help-you-trim-videos-with-thi/"><u>Updated If You Do Not Know How to QuickTime Trim Video Clips, You Are in the Right Place.
-We Have Provided Information that Will Help You Trim Videos with This Application and Make Them Engaging for Viewers for 2024</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/2024-approved-best-free-ad-less-android-video-editors/"><u>2024 Approved  Best Free, Ad-Less Android Video Editors</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/2024-approved-high-definition-spectacle-top-ten-4ks/"><u>2024 Approved  High Definition Spectacle – Top Ten 4Ks</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-best-3-software-to-transfer-files-tofrom-your-motorola-moto-g13-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Best 3 Software to Transfer Files to/from Your Motorola Moto G13 via a USB Cable | Dr.fone</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/all-you-need-to-know-about-mega-greninja-for-poco-x5-drfone-by-drfone-virtual-android/"><u>All You Need To Know About Mega Greninja For Poco X5 | Dr.fone</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/new-smart-picks-top-free-online-recorder-software-for-2024/"><u>[New] Smart Picks  Top Free Online Recorder Software for 2024</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/youtube-masterclass-advanced-techniques-for-video-commentary-embedding-for-2024/"><u>YouTube Masterclass  Advanced Techniques for Video Commentary Embedding for 2024</u></a></li>
-<li><a href="https://extra-information.techidaily.com/unlock-photo-harmony-with-picshots-tools/"><u>Unlock Photo Harmony with Picshot’s Tools</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/bypass-icloud-activation-lock-with-imei-code-on-apple-iphone-13-mini-by-drfone-ios/"><u>Bypass iCloud Activation Lock with IMEI Code On Apple iPhone 13 mini</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-effortless-4k-video-editing-top-proxy-editing-apps-for-creators-for-2024/"><u>Updated Effortless 4K Video Editing Top Proxy Editing Apps for Creators for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"